| Copyright | Copyright 2024 Ruifeng Xie |

 Verbatim Examples

-Haddock also allows verbatim code blocks, with each line preceded by a bird track (>
+Haddock also allows verbatim code blocks, with each line preceded by a bird track (>).
+To

 -- doctest:test (1 + 1) `shouldBe` (2 :: Int)